-Anatomical bronchial stent with a double-conical shape, graduated wall resistance and enhanced fixation capacity.
-Indicated for anatomies with marked changes in caliber.
+Anatomical bronchial stent with a slightly conical shape, graduated wall resistance and enhanced fixation capacity.

 Product code: CLASS